petaverse-cloud/pv-docs-site/docs/petority/general-setting/refresh-rates.md

 	Maximizes battery life, suitable for pets in a safe zone with less frequent updates.

-## Configuring Tracking intervals:
+## Configuring Tracking Intervals:
-Follow these steps to configure the Tracking intervals within the Petority app:
+Follow these steps to configure the Tracking Intervals within the Petority app:

 1. Open the Petority App: